 Furthermore, the monitor offers vibrant colors with true 8-bit depth and a wide 125% sRGB color gamut.

-The extra 25% coverage of the sRGB space allows for more saturated and lifelike colors, but if you need to do some color-critical work, you can limit the color reproduction to the standard sRGB space in the OSD (On-Screen Display) menu.
+That extra 25% sRGB gamut allows for more saturated and lifelike colors, but if you need to do some color-critical work, you can limit the color reproduction to the standard sRGB space in the OSD (On-Screen Display) menu.

 Additionally, the AOC CQ32G1 curved gaming monitor has a decent peak brightness of 300-nits and wide 178-degree viewing angles, so the image won’t shift in color, contrast, and brightness when you look at it from an angle.

-So, you won’t get as clear details and as much screen real estate as 1440p on 27″ (108 PPI), but you get a decent pixel density plus a gigantic screen.
+So, you won’t get as clear details as 1440p on 27″ (108 PPI), but you get a decent pixel density plus a gigantic screen.

 Since the screen is huge and curved, you can sit a bit further from it which will also make the pixels less distinguishable.